Kennedy and West third-party ballot drives are pushed by secretive groups and Republican donors - KVIA

 The GOP-linked signature collection effort on West’s behalf isn’t limited to North Carolina.

 Signature gatherers in suburban Washington were witnessed asking people in a Target parking lot to sign a petition to “get Donald Trump off the ballot,” NBC4 reported.
-The signatures were actually being collected to help get West on the Virginia ballot, and one of the workers said they would be handed off to the state GOP, the TV station reported.
+The signatures were actually being collected to help get West on the Virginia ballot, and one of the workers told the TV station they would be handed off to the state GOP.

 The company, which didn’t respond to a request for comment, is closely affiliated with Mark Jacoby, a signature gathering operative from California with a longstanding reputation for using deceptive tactics and who was convicted in 2009 of voter registration fraud, court records show.